Katie Maloney Explains Spending $12,000 For Her Wedding Dress

 “I paid for some of my family travel and I was just swamped with preparation and everything.
 It was so stressful.
 I could not have switched focus for like five minutes,” she explained.

 Some Vanderpump Rules fans were also wondering how Katie Maloney and Tom Schwartz could afford a $51,000 wedding when they had significantly less when they were drafting the pre-nup.
-A few, however, speculated that Bravo ended up paying for the entire wedding, since it will end up being televised.
+A few, however, speculated that Bravo ended up paying for the entire wedding since it will end up being televised.

 BUBBA WE MADE IT!
 Seas got a little choppy there for a bit, boats were rocked but not tipped over.
 Tonight is part 1 of our 2-part wedding episodes.
 Pleasure to share two of the happiest days of my life with you guys.
 I friggn love you guys.
 Somehow got the girl and the fairytale ending. #pumprules coming in ???? #twobubs #woodsyelegance sweeping the nation. @lisavanderpump officiated my wedding, how sweet is that?
 This has got to be a fookn dream.
 Love you bub @musickillskate ????????????????????@bravotv @bravowwhl